-The proposal will look at the police, fire and EMS services of Dover.
+The proposal will look at the public safety services of Flint.
 For this project, the CPSM has assembled a premier team of experts from a variety of disciplines and from across the United States.
 The goal is to develop recommendations that will enable it to produce the outcomes necessary to provide critical emergency services consistent with the community's financial capabilities.
 The team will consist of a project team leader, two Operations Leaders and several senior public safety Subject Matter Experts selected from our team specifically to meet the needs of the community.